 Ideally, we’d always be able to mix using a well-calibrated monitoring setup, but it’s not always possible.
-As such, you might often slip on your headphones when you’re riding the faders, but as we all know, mixing on cans is very different to mixing using speakers.
+As such, you might often slip on your studio headphones when you’re riding the faders, but as we all know, mixing on cans is very different to mixing using speakers.

 Enter Blue Cat Audio’s Re-Head, a new plugin that’s designed to create “a mixing room experience when using headphones.”
 The developer admits that it isn’t going to replace your studio monitors, but it might help to make the differences between using your headphones and your speakers less pronounced.